-Your radio is supplied with a U-shaped mounting cradle.
-As the radio does not contain a built-in speaker, the cradle can be screwed or bolted to any convenient location in your vehicle's cabin (under or above the dash, on the centre console, under or beside the seat, etc) using the mounting slots provided in the cradle
+Your radio is supplied with a slim, slide on mounting cradle.
+As the radio contains a built-in speaker, the cradle can be screwed or bolted to any convenient location in your vehicle's cabin (under or above the dash or on the centre console) using the mounting slots provided in the cradle.